pryn-kb/python-test/_episodes/11-lists.md

 ~~~
 {: .output}

-## Character strings are immutable.
+## Character strings are immutable

 *   Cannot change the characters in a string after it has been created.
     *   *Immutable*: cannot be changed after creation.